best color grading software

 Overview

-This color correction and grading software features a wide range of filters that you can use for quick results.
+This color correction and grading software has a wide range of filters that you can use for quick results.
 And if you’re not satisfied with what you have, you can buy additional creative packs from the Movavi Effects Store.

-Top Features
+Top Benefits

-• Built-in library of effects and filters
+• It comes with a built-in library of effects and filters

-• Doesn’t require high-end computer specs
+• There are no high-end computer specs required

 • Several auto-adjustment features